lihaoliu-cambridge/mtmr-net/README.md

 ## Introduction

-This is the pytorch implementation for 《MTMR-net: Multi-Task Deep Learning with Margin Ranking Loss for Lung Nodule Analysis Project》.(Paper Coming Soon)
+This is the pytorch implementation for 《MTMR-net: Multi-Task Deep Learning with Margin Ranking Loss for Lung Nodule Analysis Project》**(Paper Coming Soon)**.

 We can output a more robust benign-malignant classification result with persuasive semantic feature scores compared to other CAD techniques which can only output classification results, as shown in the figures.
   ![image](https://github.com/CaptainWilliam/MTMR-net/blob/master/data/github_image/fig_1.png)